itzrossyo/Birmingham-egg-milestone-project/README.md

    Final lighthouse testing:
 4. Document does not have a meta description

+Suggestions:
 Mobile:

-1.List items <li> are not contained within ul, ol or menu parent elements.
+1.List items li are not contained within ul, ol or menu parent elements.

 Final lighthouse testing: